Updated on August 23, 2022

 When a CPS caseworker has a reasonable suspicion that a drug test is necessary but you refuse to take the drug test, the caseworker will document your refusal.

-CPS cannot forcibly require you to take a drug test unless:
+CPS cannot forcibly require you to take a drug test except in these situations:

 The CPS obtains a warrant for the drug test.